Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 # Welcome

+Welcome to our interactive online course on Research Software Engineering.
+This course was created by the Software Engineering Group at the University of Potsdam, Germany.
+The contents of the course was assembled from different sources.
+As inspiration and main source material the [Merely useful book](https://third-bit.com/py-rse/) was used.

+We have incorporated all the material from the Merely Useful book adjusted or expanded them when needed and added additional topics.
+These include the chapters and sections on:

+- Licensing and FAIR
+- Requirements, Architectures and Software Design
+- Workflows
+- Workflows - Snakemake
+- Workflows - CI/CD

+ Some of the tutorials used were taken from the [Carpentries](https://carpentries.org/) and adjusted.
+While the material will always remain a work in progress, we hope that using this course students and researchers will have a great experience getting into research software engineering!

+The course is taught in person every summer term at the University of Potsdam by Prof. Anna-Lena Lamprecht, and this online, publicly available course material will be used by the students as reference material.

+Project assignment and course Schedule of 2024 term can be found on our University of Potsdam Gitlab instance [right here](https://gitup.uni-potsdam.de/seg/rse_course/rse_material_assignments).

+The course itself concists of lectures and 2 project assignments, one individual and one group project.

+## Why should you care about this course?

 Software is now as essential to research as telescopes, test tubes, and reference libraries.
 This means that researchers **need** to know how to build, check, use, and share programs.
 However, most introductions to programming focus on developing commercial applications, not on exploring problems whose answers aren't yet known.